How to Choose the Right Credit Card for You

 In an Ohio Credit Union League 2018 consumer survey, 73 percent of respondents stated they use at least one or two credit cards every month.
 Of those who regularly utilized credit cards, 39 percent carried up to $1,000 in credit card debt.
 Another 30 percent owed between $1,000 and $5,000.
 According to the Ohio Credit Union League’s Quarterly Performance Summary (2nd Quarter, 2018), the average credit card balance held at Ohio credit unions was $2,142.

 Ohioans are right in line with national trends as 71 percent of Americans have at least one credit card, according to The Motley Fool.
-About 18 percent of Americans have three or four credit cards in their wallet, and those cards tend to carry debt.
+About 18 percent of Americans have three or four credit cards in their wallets, and those cards tend to carry debt.

 With the possibility that their credit cards could carry significant debt, it’s not surprising consumers want to shop around before choosing a card.